- NAME: Patricia Bath

 Answer questions and see how you rank against other players.Play Now

-Born in New York City on November 4, 1942, Patricia Bath became the first African American to complete a residency in ophthalmology in 1973.
+Born in Harlem, New York, on November 4, 1942, Patricia Bath became the first African American to complete a residency in ophthalmology in 1973.
 Two years later, she became the first female faculty member in the Department of Ophthalmology at UCLA's Jules Stein Eye Institute.
 In 1976, Bath co-founded the American Institute for the Prevention of Blindness, which established that "eyesight is a basic human right."
 In 1986, Bath invented the Laserphaco Probe,

 improving treatment for cataract patients.
 She patented the device in 1988, becoming the first African-American female doctor to receive a medical patent.